alsjeblaft/radio-gaga/README.md

 Simple web radio player for my elderly mother, no ads, no popups, no settings.

-My primary target is a rooted Nexus 7 (android), if you need support for other devices, feel free to PR.
+My primary target is a rooted Nexus 7 (android 5.1.1, XenonHD), if you need support for other devices, feel free to PR.

 The APK has not been uploaded to the play store, I use "unknown sources" and manual installs, the device has no gapps installed as a matter of fact.